e99h2121/gitbook-languagelearning/language-proficiency-tests.md

 ## In my case

+I took a TOEIC examination once in China, with Chinese student.

 Also there are similar certification which is hosted in Japan. -> [Casec](http://global.casec.com/).

 If you just want to quick try for your fun, this is also reasonable.